ctag/cpe495/reports/report16.md

 Put here any trouble we had while accomplishing work during the previous sprint/week.
 -->

+Different tension springs were causing problems.
+Need to purchase 3mm couplers for the keyboards layers.
+Might need to buy spacers if not available.
 Everything went fine, thanks for asking.

 ### Next Sprint